 First, meat, poultry, fish, dairy, and eggs are excellent dietary sources of high-quality, complete protein.

 People who want to follow a plant-based diet could get more than enough protein from plants as well.
-Beans, nuts, seeds, whole-grains, and vegetables are excellent dietary sources of protein.
+Beans, nuts, seeds, whole-grains, vegetables, and mushrooms, are excellent dietary sources of protein.

 But, people who follow a plant-based diet should consume a wide variety of foods.
 Most plants lack of certain amino acids.
 Therefore, we should combine beans, rice, and other whole-grains in order to get all essential amino acids.

 If you follow a plant-based diet and want to increase your protein intake, you’ll find a wide variety of plant-based proteins on Amazon.
 Click here.